 The Ohio Department of Education (2011) developed A Guide to the Ohio Graduation Tests for Students and Families in which each of the exams learners must pass to graduate are described.
 The Ohio Graduation Mathematics Achievement Test has 38 questions of which 32 are multiple-choice (4 responses), five are short-answer, and one is extended-response.
 Each mathematics item assesses concepts and skills related to one of the five major content standards of mathematics: Number, Number Sense and Operations; Measurement; Geometry and Spatial Sense; Patterns, Functions and Algebra; and Data Analysis and Probability.
 Mathematical Processes standards (e.g., problem-solving, reasoning, communication, and representation skills) are addressed within some test questions, not as a separate category.
 Calculators are provided to learners taking the math exam (p.
 6).

 Readers should note that Ohio administered the Ohio Graduation Tests (OGT) for the first time in spring 2003 in mathematics and reading.
 Prior to this new exam, Ohio administered the 9th grade proficiency tests.
-Ohio considers the OGT to be a measure of 10th grade standards.
-The exam is designed to meet the testing requirements of the No Child Left Behind Act.
-The graduating class of 2007 was the first to have diplomas withheld for failure to pass the OGT (Gayler, Chudowsky, Kober, & Hamilton, 2003, p.
+Ohio considers the OGT to be a measure of 10th grade standards (Gayler, Chudowsky, Kober, & Hamilton, 2003, p.
 120).
+The graduating class of 2007 was the first to have diplomas withheld for failure to pass all five tests of the OGT (ODE, 2011, p.
+1).